publiccodeyml/publiccode.yml/docs/standard/schema.core.rst

 name most people usually refer to the software.
 In case the software has both an internal “code” name and a commercial name, use the commercial name.

-Key ``description/[lang]/genericName`` (*deprecated*)
-'''''''''''''''''''''''''''''''''''''''''''''''''''''

--  Type: string (max 35 chars)
--  Presence: optional
--  Example: ``"Text Editor"``

-This key is the “Generic name”, which refers to the specific category to which the software belongs.
-You can usually find the generic name in the presentation of the software, when you write: “Software xxx is a yyy”.
-Notable examples include “Text Editor”, “Word Processor”, “Web Browser”, “Chat” and so on… The generic name can be up to 35 characters long.

 Key ``description/[lang]/shortDescription``
 '''''''''''''''''''''''''''''''''''''''''''